JustAnotherSoftwareDeveloper/Typescript-Presentation-2018/slides.md

 ### ...And That's just the begginning

-Enums, Generics, Type  Inference, and Much More Supported
+Enums, Generics, Type  Inference, IDE Autocomplete, and Much More Supported
 <!-- .element: class="fragment" data-fragment-index="1" -->

 ---